 Absolutely.
 Air pollution concentration can be as much as 100 times higher in a building than outdoors.
-The American Lung Association estimates that the majority of people spend 90% of their time in a building, making it critical for homeowners to know about indoor air quality (IAQ) in Jackson.
+The American Lung Association estimates that the majority of people spend 90% of their time inside, making it critical for homeowners to know about indoor air quality (IAQ) in Jackson.

-Many common household things create inferior indoor air quality, including:
+Many common household products contribute to inferior indoor air quality, including:

 - Chemicals found in carpet, furniture, upholstery and drapes